How To Write a Mortgage Gift Letter

 • Relatives by marriage, adoption, or legal guardianship

-• A domestic partner or fiancé/fiancée
+• Domestic partner or fiancé/fiancée

 FHA Loans and Mortgage Gifts